telefonicaid/fiware-orion/doc/manuals/orion-api.md

     that compose the polygon remain on the outer edge of the defined area.
     For instance, the following path, ```[0,0], [0,2], [2,0], [2, 2]```, is an example of an invalid
     polygon definition.
-    Implementations should raise an error when none of the former conditions are met by input data.
+    Orion should raise an error when none of the former conditions are met by input data.
   * Type `geo:box`:     A bounding box is a rectangular region, often used to define the extents of a map or a rough area of interest.
 A box is represented by a two-length string array of latitude-longitude pairs.